abdibrokhim/Omegle-in-NodeJS/README.md

 # Omegle in NodeJS

-This is an example implementation of Omegle type live-chat backend server in NodeJS/ Express with CORS policy.
+This is an example implementation of Omegle type live-chat backend server in NodeJS/ Express/ Socket.io with CORS policy.